giantmachines/sensor-interview-java/README.md

-Sensor class can be constructed with the arguments for higher and lower limits and an input array called buffer.

-Your job is to complete the Sensor class so the tests in SensorTest pass.
+FunctionsTest class targets the individual methods inside Functions class with some input parameters.
+Your job is to provide method implementations inside Functions class to have the tests pass.

-Requirements: Java 8, maven
+Requirements: Java 11, maven

 ```mvn clean test```